 Through their tireless devotion to teaching, research, and service, CU-Boulder faculty educate a professional workforce, train graduate students to become future professors and researchers, discover groundbreaking solutions to local, national, and global challenges, create new business enterprises that drive economic growth in Colorado and across the country, and enhance the culture and quality of life through outreach programs and creative works in the humanities and the arts.

-David Wineland, a lecturer in CU-Boulder’s physics department and a researcher at the National Institute of Standards and Technology, won the 2012 Nobel Prize in physics for his work using laser cooling to trap individual ions, allowing researchers to manipulate and measure individual quantum systems.
-He shared the prize with France’s Serge Haroche.
+- David J. Wineland, a lecturer in the physics department and a physicist with the National Institute of Standards and Technology, won the 2012 Nobel Prize in physics for his work in developing the technique of using lasers to cool ions to near absolute zero.

 National Medal of Science

 Four professors have been awarded the National Medal of Science, the nation’s highest scientific honor:

 - Distinguished Professor Marvin Caruthers, chemistry and biochemistry, 2006